konstantinosmelis/konstantinosmelis/README.md

 I'm a Greek guy living in France, working as a software development engineer, and coding in a number of languages but mainly Python and C/C++ (not according to my stats).

-Also I'm a sailor, a scuba diver.
+Also I'm a sailor and a scuba diver.

 ---